xrdocs/telemetry/_tutorials/2019-03-31-sensor-paths-for-segment-routing-traffic-engineering.md

 ## Just the Beginning

-These three sensor-paths should get you started with high-level monitoring of SR-TE.
+These four sensor-paths should get you started with high-level monitoring of SR-TE.
 But it's really just the beginning.
 Once you start exploring, you'll quickly realize that IOS XR has an astonishing amount of SR-TE data available in YANG models and streamable via MDT.